digiscot/digiscot-website/pages/participation/one-digital.md

 **So what’s unique about our Cyber Resilience Project?**

 <ul class="browser-default">
-<li>You’ll have access to funding and support to help your organisation to become [Cyber Essentials Accredited](https://www.cyberaware.gov.uk/cyberessentials/).
+<li>You’ll have access to funding and support to help your organisation to become [Cyber Essentials Accredited](https://www.cyberaware.gov.uk/cyberessentials/).</li>
-<li>Third sector leaders will get the opportunity to develop abilities to assess and improve cyber resilience.
+<li>Third sector leaders will get the opportunity to develop abilities to assess and improve cyber resilience.</li>
-<li>You’ll help us to test workplace learning approaches in the third sector around cyber resilient behaviours to influence future work.
+<li>You’ll help us to test workplace learning approaches in the third sector around cyber resilient behaviours to influence future work.</li>
 </ul>

 Find out more about our Cyber Resilience Project [here](https://digital.scvo.org.uk/evolution/cyber-resilience/).